gavlyukovskiy/spring-boot-data-source-decorator/README.md

 </dependency>
 ```

-NOTE: To use FlexyPool you must add `PoolAdapter` for your particular connection pool.
+NOTE: To use FlexyPool with connection pool different than HikariCP you must add `PoolAdapter` for your particular connection pool.

 NOTE 2: You can use all of them if you want, if so decorating order is next:
 ```